OpenRailAssociation/osrd/api/README.md

 ## Getting Started

-If you want to contribute to thise service you need:
+If you want to contribute to this service you need:

 - A running [postgres](https://www.postgresql.org/) server with [postgis](https://postgis.net/)
 extension.